 During the last week of the course you will have time to reflect on the course and you will review your peers' work.

-Together with our online professional education course on Project Finance (startdate to be announced), this course builds on the basic project management knowledge and capabilities acquired from our MOOC 'Project Management of Engineering Projects: Preparing for Success'.
+Together with our online professional education course on Project Finance, this course builds on the basic project management knowledge and capabilities acquired from our MOOC 'Project Management' (MEP101x).
 To fully benefit from the Mastering Complexity course, this MOOC and/or any other equivalent knowledge on this subject is regarded as prerequisite.